corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

 None of it is exciting.
 All of it is what separates "we shipped Rust into our C++ product" from "we shipped a CVE."

 If you're starting out, my honest recommendation: read Tyler Weaver's [five-part series](https://tylerjw.dev/posts/20251003-rust-cpp-interop-2025-update/), copy his Cargo+CMake+Corrosion+`cxx` skeleton, and resist the temptation to invent your own bindings layer until you've hit a wall the existing tools genuinely can't solve.
 Most teams never hit that wall.
 The ones that do tend to end up at Google, contributing to Crubit.

+[^cxx-users]: Mozilla's use of `cxx` in Firefox is documented in Manish Goregaokar's [*Integrating Rust and C++ in Firefox*](https://manishearth.github.io/blog/2021/02/22/integrating-rust-and-c-plus-plus-in-firefox/).
+Google's use in AOSP is covered in the [*Rust/C++ Interop in the Android Platform*](https://security.googleblog.com/2021/06/rustc-interop-in-android-platform.html) post on the Google Security Blog.
+Brave's use is discussed by Anton Lazarev on our [Brave episode](/podcast/s03e07-brave/), where CXX is explicitly listed in the show notes.

+[^prod-arch]: Sources for each: Brave's adblocker on the [podcast](/podcast/s03e07-brave/); Mozilla's [`encoding_rs`](https://hsivonen.fi/modern-cpp-in-rust/) writeup by Henri Sivonen; Microsoft's DWriteCore, which [*The Register* reported](https://www.theregister.com/2023/04/27/microsoft_windows_rust/) reached about 152,000 lines of Rust in 2023, with the Rust effort starting in 2020; Shopify's [systems-programming post](https://shopify.engineering/shopify-rust-systems-programming).

+[^pixel-baseband]: Google's [*Bringing Rust to the Pixel Baseband*](https://security.googleblog.com/2026/04/bringing-rust-to-pixel-baseband.html) post describes the sanitizer and `no_std` work needed to land Rust in modem firmware on Pixel 10, including allocator and panic-handler integration with the existing C/C++ codebase.

+[^abi-cafe]: ABI Café is described in Aria Desires' [*Pair Your Compilers At The ABI Café*](https://faultlore.com/blah/abi-puns/), which walks through several concrete cases where rustc and clang disagreed on the ABI of types that *look* identical, including subtle differences for option-of-pointer and small structs.

+[^librsvg]: librsvg's port to Rust began with the [2.41.0 release in 2017](https://mail.gnome.org/archives/desktop-devel-list/2017-January/msg00001.html), which announced *"the big news is that parts of librsvg are now implemented in the Rust programming language."* It is one of the longest-running Rust-in-C library projects and a useful case study for incremental adoption.

+[^android-stats]: The 76% → 24% figure is for the share of *Android's annual vulnerability budget* that is memory-safety-related, not an absolute count.
+Google's [*Eliminating Memory Safety Vulnerabilities at the Source*](https://security.googleblog.com/2024/09/eliminating-memory-safety-vulnerabilities-Android.html) post argues this shift is driven primarily by *new* code being written in Rust rather than C/C++, while pre-existing C/C++ ages out of the active codebase.
+The pattern is consistent with academic research on vulnerability density vs. code age.

 {% info(title="Need Help With Rust and C++ Interop?", icon="crab") %}